GustavJaner/cheat-sheets/docs/git.md

 _Author: Gustav Janér_

 # Git commands
-- HEAD points to the tip (most recent Commit) of current branch\
-			- Or to a specific older Commit (detached HEAD)

 - Master branch should be stable.
 Production code\
       - Use branches to develop and then `merge`/`rebase` to master

-- Remote Repo == Origin

-- Remote Tracking branch == Upstream branch

 - Always: `pull` before `push`

+- HEAD points to the tip (most recent Commit) of current branch\
+			- Or to a specific older Commit (detached HEAD)

+- Remote Repo = Origin

+- Remote Tracking branch = Upstream branch

 - File life cycle:\
-      - Untracked -> Unmodified -> Modified -> Staged -> Committed -> Pushed
+      - Untracked -> Unmodified -> Modified/Unstaged -> Staged -> Committed -> Pushed

 ### Standard Push procedure
 1. **Stage(add)** the local files that you have changed and that you want to Commit